PHILADELPHIA REFLECTIONS

 Free Quaker Meeting House

-Essentially, the answer emeged that any religion which renounced a priesthood, which even renounced having a written doctrine, still needed some sort of institutional memory.
-If every Quaker began with a clean slate, to develop his own organized set of moral principles, most of them would never get very far.
+Essentially, the answer emerged that any religion which renounced a priesthood, which even renounced having a written doctrine, still needed some sort of institutional memory.
+If every Quaker began with a clean slate, to develop his own organized set of moral principles, then most of them would never get very far.
 Even if they did, they would have no time left for milking cows and weaving cloth.
-Single silent meditation was inefficient, particularly if you had faith that eventually everyone was going to achieve the same conviction as the Sermon on the Mount.
+Single silent meditation was inefficient, particularly if you had faith that everyone was eventually going to arrive at the same convictions as the Sermon on the Mount.
 The founders of Quakerism took a chance, here.
-To assume the same outcome, you would have to assume everyone started with the same instincts and talents; even 21st Century America would have private doubts about that one.
+To assume the same outcome, you have to assume everyone starts with the same instincts and talents; even 21st Century America has private doubts about that one.
 Feudal England would have rejected it contemptuously.
-Carried to an extreme it was a claim that everyone was as good a philosopher as Jesus of Nazareth, as good a person, as much a Son of God.
-No, that was an arrogant claim.
-The humble claim was that collectively, listening respectfully to one another in a gathered meeting, the whole world would over time reach the same truths as the Creator.
-If not, it was as good as you were going to get.
+Carried to an extreme, it was a claim that everyone was as good a philosopher as Jesus of Nazareth, as good a person, as much a Son of God.
+That seemed like an arrogant claim.
+A more humble claim was that collectively, listening respectfully to one another in a gathered meeting, the whole world would over time reach the same truths as the Creator.
+If not, that still was as about as close as you were going to get to an oral memory, slowly building on the insights of the past.

 Like all the early Quakers, Robert Barclay spent some time in jail.
 He did visit America in 1681, but it is doubtful if he spent any time here while he was Governor of East Jersey, from 1682 to 1688.
-The King insisted on his appointment.
+The King insisted on his appointment, because he seemed the most reasonable man among the most reasonable sect of dissenters, and therefore the rebel he chose to deal with.